tomasf18/Secure-Repository/delivery2/README.md

 ## Tests
 In order to test the implementation, a few scripts were created independently, where a big set of possible actions while using the application were taken.
 Those scripts live on the folder `delivery2/src/client/test_commands`.
-To test the repository, firstly the server must be restarted in between each run of each script.
+To test the repository, firstly the database must be cleaned in between each run of each script.

 -- To run the tests:
 1. Navigate to `delivery2/src/client/test_commands` folder.